defra-design/accessibility/src/resources/content/how-to-write-accessibility-statement.md

 ## Summary of steps to write a statement

 * Get an accessibility audit done on your site or service (this guide doesn’t cover that).
-An accessibility audit is an expert test and report that tells you how accessible their website is and what you need to fix.
+An accessibility audit is an expert test and report that tells you how accessible the website is and what you need to fix.
 * Convert the audit report to a list of issues in the correct format for a statement.
-* Categorise the issues into ‘not in scope’, ‘non-compliances’ and (if used) ‘disproportionate burden’ with fix dates for the ‘non-compliances’.
+* Categorise the issues into ‘not in scope’, ‘non-compliances’ (with fix dates) and (if used) ‘disproportionate burden’.
 * Add the issues to the template.
 * Add a short plain language summary of the impact of the issues.
 * Add contact and feedback details for users to report issues and get help.